 Barley, water, hops and yeast.

-Since the first century A.D. people having been combining these ingredients to make what we know as beer.
+Since the ninth century A.D. people having been combining these ingredients to make what we know as beer.
 If you leave out the johnny-come-lately of hops, then you can push that back another three thousand years or so (we have archaeological evidence of barley-based beer from a site in modern-day Iran dated to that time).

 Started in 2016, the Rea Valley Brewery can’t claim quite as much history, but hopefully we can make use of a few things which brewers have learned along the way.